joshmarshall/mogo/README.md

 ------------
 You can install it from PyPI with (may need sudo):

+    pip mogo

+or if you're old school:

     easy_install mogo

-or

-    pip install mogo

 Alternatively you should be able to grab it via git and run the following
 command:

     python setup.py install

 Tests
 -----
 To run the tests, make sure you have a MongoDB instance running on your local machine.
 It will write and delete entries to mogotest db, so if by some bizarre coincidence you have / need that, you might want to alter the DBNAME constant in the mogo/tests.py file.

 After installation, or from the root project directory, run:

-    python tests.py
+    nosettest tests/

+If you don't have nose, it's available with:

+    pip install nose

 Usage
 -----